-4.1.3 If absence continues beyond a single day, notify the school.

-4.1.4 There is no requirement to inform the school of a child's return to school.

-4.2 School Responsibility:

-4.2.1 Monitor attendance daily, urgently notify parents as soon as reasonably possible of any unexplained absences, and provide support or interventions as needed.

-4.2.2 Record attendance-absence accurately using the school management information system (iSAMS).
-This system also permits the recording of a partial absence during the school day, and for explanatory notes to be added to an absence event.
+- 4.2 School Responsibility: - 4.2.1 Monitor attendance daily, urgently notify parents as soon as reasonably possible of any unexplained absences, and provide support or interventions as needed. - 4.2.2 Record attendance-absence accurately using the school management information system (iSAMS).
+This system also permits the recording of a partial absence during the school day, and for explanatory notes to be added to an absence event. - 4.2.3 Based on the types of absenteeism detected, implement the appropriate remedial measures, and address any safeguarding and child protection issues. - 4.2.4 Report upon a child's attendance in the mid-year and end of year formal pupil reports, published to parents. - 4.2.5 Provide the Ministry of Education with the school attendance data, including all unjustified absences of all students, on an annual basis.

-4.2.3 Make a child's attendance status and data available for a parent or carer to check, on a daily basis via the iSAMS Parent Portal, and through an overall attendance percentage published on the periodic school report.

-4.2.4 Based on the types of absenteeism detected, implement the appropriate remedial measures, and address any safeguarding and child protection issues.

-4.2.5 Report upon a child's attendance in the mid-year and end of year formal pupil reports, published to parents.

-4.2.6 Provide the Ministry of Education with the school attendance data, including all unjustified absences of all students, on a termly basis.